Herbert S. Gutowsky: Research

 (4) Gutowsky used NMR to study mechanisms of chemical exchange and conformational change of molecules.

 Gutowsky's work was essential both in understanding the behavior and capabilities of NMR as a scientific instrument and relating it to core concepts in chemistry.
 Understanding and applying NMR involved chemical, physical and electronic expertise.
 Gutowsky employed a variety of strategies to ensure that the observed results that he and others were obtaining with NMR were consistently described, understood, and theoretically explained.
 Through rigorous calculation, convergence, calibration, experimental characterization, and correlation to chemical concepts, he developed experimental control of NMR as a scientific instrument, and "connected results obtained in chemical physics to the concepts and needs of organic chemists."

 Requiring a high level of precision and carefully examining observed anomalies were key to Gutowsky's success in searching for the new, the unexpected, and the interesting.
-As Gutowsky noted, “‘errors’ sometimes are more important than preconceptions as to what is to be obtained in a given experiment”.
+As Gutowsky noted, "'errors' sometimes are more important than preconceptions as to what is to be obtained in a given experiment".

 By April 1950, Gutowsky and Charles J. Hoffman were able to observe proton resonance shifts for compounds containing fluorine nuclei, using both inorganic and organic samples.
 Gutowsky reported the discovery of resonance shifts of nuclei within a covalently bonded molecule, an effect observed by others in nitrogen compounds with ionic bonding.
 Comparing results from a variety of samples, Gutowsky and his group improved the accuracy of their instrument through careful procedures, checks of the instrument, repeated tests, cross-checking using other instruments and techniques, and comparisons with outside data.
 In September, when members of his group observed a double resonance in PF3 where it was not predicted, it was at first assumed that it was a result of impurities or an incomplete reaction in preparation.
-However, their observations held up under stringent testing, and other researchers were independently reporting related results: Walter D. Knight (Brookhaven National Laboratory), William C. Dickinson (MIT), and Warren Proctor and Fu Chun Yu (Stanford).
+However, their observations held up under stringent testing, and other researchers were independently reporting related results: Walter D. Knight (Brookhaven National Laboratory), William C. Dickinson (Massachusetts Institute of Technology), and Warren Proctor and Fu Chun Yu (Stanford).
 Gutowsky looked to molecular structure and theory for explanations of what became known as "chemical shift".

 Beginning with simple binary fluorides, Gutowsky and his group began comprehensive testing of organic fluorides.

 Gutowsky is credited with recognizing that a new phenomenon was involved, that could not be fully explained by previous theories.